cert-manager/website/content/docs/getting-started/README.md

 You will learn how to create an SSL certificate using Let's Encrypt.
 And finally you will learn how that certificate can be used in Kubernetes to serve an HTTPS website.

-> 🔰 Let’s Encrypt is an Internet service that allows you to generate free short-lived SSL certificates automatically.
+> **Let’s Encrypt**: An Internet service.
+Allows you to generate free short-lived SSL certificates.<br/>
+> **Kubernetes**: Runs on your servers.
+Automates the deployment, scaling, and management of containerized applications.<br/>
+> **cert-manager**: Runs in Kubernetes.
+Obtains TLS / SSL certificates and ensures the certificates are valid and up-to-date.

 ## Prerequisites